Manlio Bacigalupo

 Manlio Bacigalupo (5 September 1908 – 1 December 1977) was an Italian association football goalkeeper and manager from Vado Ligure, Savona.

 Playing career

-Over the course of his career, Bacigalupo played for five Italian sides, spending the most of his time with Genoa and Venezia, also playing for Torino.
+Over the course of his career, Bacigalupo played for five Italian sides, spending most of his time with Genoa and Venezia, also playing for Torino.

 Personal life

 Manilo's brother, Valerio Bacigalupo, was also a footballer, and the goalkeeper of the Grande Torino side that died in the Superga air disaster.